Aiden Markram: 2024 Men's T20 World Cup

 In May 2024, he was named the captain in South Africa's squad for the 2024 ICC Men's T20 World Cup tournament.
 He had a quiet tournament with the bat, but became the first ever Proteas captain to lead the team to the final of an ICC Men's T20 World Cup.
 South Africa went on to lose the final to India.

 2025 ICC World Test Championship Final

 He was named as the Player of the Final in the 2025 ICC World Test Championship final as South Africa defeated Australia by 5 wickets to win their maiden championship.

-2025-Onwards
+2025–onwards

 In August 2025, he was named in the South Africa white ball squads to tour Australia.

 In September 2025, he was named in the Proteas white ball squads to tour England.

 In September 2025, he was named captain of the Proteas squad to tour Pakistan, in absence of regular skipper Temba Bavuma.

 In November 2025, he was named in the Proteas Test squad to tour India.
+In the second and last match, which South Africa won to complete a 2-0 clean sweep, he broke the record for the most catches in a Test match, with 9, surpassing Rahane's 8 in 2015.
+In December 2025, Markram produced a pivotal innings for South Africa in the second ODI against India, keeping the series alive for his team at 1-1 (3).
+Having previously expressed responsibility for South Africa's shortcomings in the earlier match, Markram responded with a commanding century that restored confidence in the team and provided a solid platform for the team's middle order.
+His innings was credited with shifting momentum in South Africa's favour, with the match report noting a surge in belief within the squad as Markram set the stage for the team's more aggressive batters.
+Markram was declared Player of the Match.
+This chase also marked the third time South Africa has successfully chased 350 + runs in ODIs, matching India for the most such chases for any team.

+2026 ICC Men's T20 World Cup

+In January 2026, he was named captain of the South Africa squad to take part in the 2026 edition of the Men's T20 World Cup in India and Sri Lanka.

+In the first match against Canada, he led his team to victory with 59 runs off 32 balls.

+In the 3rd game, he led South Africa's chase with an unbeaten 86 off 44 balls, striking eight fours and four sixes, as his innings powered a seven-wicket win over New Zealand in the 2026 ICC Men's T20 World Cup.

+In the Super 8 stage of the tournament, he scored 82 not out off 46 balls as his team chased down 177 against the West Indies, securing semi final qualification.